-The development of shops, workshops and business units should be encouraged in appropriate locations (as defined by other development plan policies), as should the development and growth of existing businesses in the villages.
+The development of shops, workshops and business units will be supported in appropriate locations (as defined by the Borough Council's Local Plan and by other development plan policies).
+The development and growth of existing businesses in the villages will also be supported.